It’s a new year, and what better way to start than with less stress and a plan for handling all those deep cleaning job around the home.

 Take a dustpan brush and sweep back and forth across each section to get the majority of the dust off the vent.

-Once the majority of the dust is off, spray the vent with your multipurpose cleaner and go back and scrub to get the rest of the dust and dirt off.
+Once the majority of the dust is off, spray the vent with your multipurpose cleaner.
+Then go back and scrub to get the rest of the dust and dirt off.

 This little foam paint edger works really well for getting in all the cracks.
 You will need to rinse it out frequently.
 Then use a microfiber cloth and wipe away all the excess water or dust.